-The final stage in the vendor selection process is developing a contract negotiation strategy.
+The final stage in the vendor selection process involves developing a contract negotiation strategy.
 The worst contract negotiation objective is to bleed every last cent out of the vendor for the lowest price.
-Remember, you want to "partner" with your vendor so that both of you will meet your corporate goals and objectives by signing the contract.
+Remember, you want to "partner" with your vendor so both of you will meet your corporate goals and objectives.

-Successful contract negotiation means that both sides look for positives that benefit both parties in every area while achieving a fair and equitable deal.
-A signed contract that benefits both parties will provide a firm foundation to build a long lasting relationship with your vendor.
+Successful contract negotiation means that both sides look for positives that benefit both parties in every area while still achieving a fair and equitable deal.
+A signed contract that benefits both parties will provide a firm foundation to build a long-lasting relationship with your vendor.

 Objectives of Contract Negotiations

-- Explain clearly all essential prerequisites, terms and conditions
+- Explain clearly all essential prerequisites, terms and conditions.

-- Goods or services to be provided are unquestionably defined
+- Goods or services to be provided are unquestionably defined.

-- Identify and address potential risks and liabilities
+- Identify and address potential risks and liabilities.

 Strategies for Planning Contract Negotiations

-- On-Site or Teleconference: Agree upon where the negotiation session(s) will take place.
-If you think you have the upper-hand by negotiating at the vendor's site, then propose up front that you will travel to them.
-If the distance is too far to travel cost effectively, set up a teleconference to accomplish the negotiation session.
-Make sure it is a video conference because body language speaks louder than words.
+- On-site or teleconference: Agree upon where the negotiation session or sessions will take place.
+Propose up front that you'll travel to them if you think you'll have the upper-hand by negotiating at the vendor's site.
+Set up a teleconference to accomplish the negotiation session if the distance is too far to travel cost-effectively.
+Make sure it's a video conference because body language speaks louder than words.